jenny5-robot/Scufy/README.md

 CU n t1 e1 t2 e2# -- Creates the ultrasonic controller and set some of its parameters. n is the number of sonars, t and e are trigger and echo pins.
 Outputs CU# when done.
 This should be called only once because otherwise it will fragment the Arduino memmory too much.

-CI n p1 l1 p2 l2# -- Creates the infrared controller and set some of its parameters. n is the number of infrared sensors, p is the analog pin and l is the low and e are trigger and echo pins.
+CI n p1 l1 p2 l2# -- Creates the infrared controller and set some of its parameters. n is the number of infrared sensors, p is the analog pin and l is the lower limit (when a motor should stop).
 Outputs CU# when done.
 This should be called only once because otherwise it will fragment the Arduino memmory too much.

 V# -- Ouputs version number.(eg: 2016.01.20.0#)